1. Asthma Information

 A Haleraid is an excellent option for your mother also because it’s compact and not much bigger than a puffer, so it still fits in a handbag.
 The haleraid device also still allows for normal use of a spacer, which helps the medication get into the lungs better.

 My son’s asthma is well controlled and he rarely uses his blue reliever puffer.
-The script for his preventer has run out and since he has been so well I thought I would give him a break for a while and see what happens.
+The prescription for his preventer has run out and since he has been so well I thought I would give him a break for a while and see what happens.
 I really don’t like him taking medication continually.
 Am I doing the right thing?

 Your son’s asthma is well controlled because he is using a preventer.
 You should never stop prescription medication without first seeing your doctor.